 A huge reason I am excited to be on the Prairie Health team is to support folks who want to take control of their mental health.
 Prairie offers a different approach to medication than the one I had with my psychiatrist.
 By giving you the option of genetic testing, Prairie can tailor treatment specifically to each individual’s genetic makeup; this translates to fewer side effects, faster recoveries, and better care.
 In my journey, when I had concerns regarding my medication, I didn’t have a professional to talk about this with until my next appointment with my psychiatrist many weeks later.
 Prairie breaks down this barrier to successful medication management by incorporating Care Coordinators (like myself) to support your psychiatric care.
 I am fortunate to be a support in this challenging journey so Prairie’s clients don’t have to go through it alone.

-If you are interested in discussing whether Prairie can support your healing journey, take the first step and book a free 15-minute consultation with a mental health specialist like myself.
+Interested in discussing whether Prairie can support your healing journey?
+Book a free 15-minute consultation with a mental health specialist like myself.
 My fellow Care Coordinators and I would love to meet you.

 Mon Dec 28 2020